WhatsUp Event Rover lets you view and mine log data across all servers and workstations

 - Minimize human error since event IDs have corresponding descriptions

-- Quick filters (store most frequently used even IDs) to access key information much faster
+- Quick filters (store most frequently used even IDs) to access key information much

 - Locally cache saved event log information to speed future review

 WhatsUp Event Rover's revolutionary tree-view structure means accuracy is improved